Posted by Jeffrey Chipson on Feb 12th 2023

 Roasted Maté

-Roasted Maté tea is a type of Maté tea that is made from the leaves of the holly plant (Ilex paraguariensis), which are roasted before being dried and brewed.
-Roasting the leaves gives the tea a distinct, slightly smoky flavor, which sets it apart from traditional Maté tea.
+Roasted Maté tea, a distinctive variant of Maté tea, is crafted from the leaves of the holly plant (Ilex paraguariensis), which undergo a roasting process before they're dried and steeped.
+This roasting imparts a unique, mildly smoky essence that distinguishes it from its traditional counterpart.

 Health Benefits of Maté Tea